Body of European Regulators for Electronic Communications: Chair and Vice-Chairs

-The BEREC Chair and Vice-Chairs, together with the representative of participants without voting rights - Ms Liliia Malon (NCEC, Ukraine), compose the Mini Board.
+The BEREC Chair and Vice-Chairs, together with the representative of participants without voting rights - Milan Radulovic (EKIP, Montenegro), compose the Mini Board.
 The primary duty of the Mini Board is to assist the Chair in the performance of the Chair’s duties.

 Contact Network (CN)

 According to the RoP, the BoR is assisted by the CN, composed of senior representatives of the BEREC NRAs.
 It is also open to the participation of regulatory authorities of third countries with primary responsibility in the field of electronic communications, for those who have entered into agreements with the Union to that effect.
 Primarily, the CN ensures the coordination of the proposals to be considered by the BoR and the BEREC Office Management Board.
 It may also be delegated some of the duties of the BoR.
 Furthermore, the CN acts as an informal network where members can exchange information on regulatory issues and resolve outstanding differences of opinion between the members.

-In 2025, the CN Chair is Mr Tom Boyce (ComReg, Ireland).